Posted on www.openforum.com, November 24, 2009

 Tax season doesn’t have to be stressful for you and your small business.
 Why wait until late March to strategize those affordable tax breaks and write-offs when there are money-saving approaches to implement year-round?
 Below are some helpful suggestions and reminders from an in-the-know accountant, CPA, auditor and controller for cutting costs and making the most of a small business’ annual earnings.

 Don’t wait to pay out bonuses and commissions.
-This deduction benefits both you and your staff for the current fiscal year, so you want to be timely.
+This deduction benefits both you and your staff for the current fiscal year, so you want to be timely and catch those customer engagement trends early.
 “Make sure that certain accrued expenses are paid before March 15th, otherwise these expenses cannot be recognized for tax purposes,” says David J. Schurr, Controller Superfici America, Inc, in North Carolina.

 Take advantage of Section 179’s generous depreciation.
 That means buy the much needed expensive equipment this year.
 “Obama extended the capital expenditure break so businesses can still deduct 100% immediately in 2009,” says Rachel Solomon, CPA, LLC, a tax consultant at Watkins Meegan Drury & Co LLC in Maryland.
 “Dollar for dollar deductions are covered up to $250,000.”
 So get that copier, computer, software, truck and automobile while the tax break is hot!
 A caveat: the depreciation depends on your net income.
 “If you have a loss, you can only take standard depreciation amounts.
 10-35% tax savings,” says Al Corrada, a CPA in Florida.